scorpido74/azure-docs.nl-nl/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Kubernetes-netwerken op Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Kubernetes-netwerken op Azure Stack Edge Pro

-Calico, Metallb en Core DNS zijn alle onderdelen die voor netwerken op uw Azure Stack Edge zijn geïnstalleerd.
+Calico, Metallb en Core DNS zijn alle onderdelen die zijn geïnstalleerd voor netwerken op uw Azure Stack Edge Pro.

 - **Calico** wijst een IP-adres toe van een privé-IP-bereik aan elke pod en configureert netwerken voor deze doel einden, zodat pod op één knoop punt kan communiceren met de pod op een ander knoop punt.
 - **Metallb** wordt uitgevoerd op een pod in het cluster en wijst IP-adres toe aan services van het type Load Balancer.
 IP-adressen van de Load Balancer worden gekozen uit het IP-adres bereik van de service dat is opgegeven via de lokale gebruikers interface.